lkodinsson/MARS/Medieval/Equipment.md

 **Cleave** Additional attacks made against new targets don’t suffer from the multiple attack penalty.

-**Large** This weapon is treated as being unfit at 1m, but also is too large to make attacks while next to walls, ceilings, or obstacles within 1m.
-If used within a 1m range of friendly characters, you have a chance to hit them instead if you fail to hit your target (roll an attack to hit your ally).
+**Large** This weapon is treated as being unfit at 1m, but also is too large to make attacks while next to walls, ceilings, or obstacles within 1m (or more if they have the unfit feature).
+If used within a 1m range of friendly characters, you have a chance to hit them instead if you fail to hit your target (roll an attack with disadvantage to hit a random adjacent ally).

 **Mechanical** This weapon does not add strength to damage, and can be preloaded before attacking with it.